+In order to be enforceable, an employment contract must fulfill the essential elements of a binding contract at common law, and must not contravene any applicable legislation.
 A binding contract must be formed by offer, acceptance and consideration.
-Consideration can be anything of value which each party to a legally binding contract must agree to exchange if the contract is to be valid.
 In the case of most employment contracts, the consideration is the exchange of remuneration for work.
-One circumstance in which an employment contract may be unenforceable for want of consideration is where an individual who is already employed is asked to sign an employment contract.
 Courts have found that continued employment is generally not sufficient consideration, unless there is evidence that the employer intended to dismiss the employee if the post-hire agreement was not executed.

-Employment contracts are subject to close scrutiny in Canada, and will not be enforceable if they do not comply with minimum employment standards, occupational health and safety legislation and human rights legislation.
+Employment contracts are subject to increasingly close scrutiny in Canada and will not be enforceable if they do not comply with minimum employment standards, occupational health and safety legislation and human rights legislation.
 An employee cannot waive or contract out of his or her minimum entitlements under the applicable employment standards legislation.
-Any ambiguity in an employment contract will generally be interpreted in the employee’s favour by virtue of the application of the common law doctrine of contra proferentem.
+Any ambiguity in an employment contract will generally be interpreted in the employee’s favour.

-A probationary term will not be implied into an employment contract.
+A probationary term will not be implied in an employment contract.
 If an employer wishes to hire an employee on a probationary basis to determine their suitability for the position, this should be clearly set out in a written employment contract.
-Employment standards legislation in most provinces does not require the provision of notice of termination or pay in lieu of notice for employees with less than three months of service.
-However, once a person has been employed for three months, the minimum notice requirements for termination will apply.
-Any agreement for a probationary period that exceeds three months should clearly state that the employee will be provided with his or her statutory entitlements upon termination.

 All employees must be provided with notice of termination or pay in lieu thereof in accordance with the applicable employment standards legislation.
-Unless the parties have expressly agreed otherwise, there is a legal presumption that an employee will also be entitled to reasonable notice of termination at common law.
-The reasonable notice period is intended to approximate the length of time it would likely take an employee to obtain similar employment.
-Factors that will be considered by an adjudicator in determining the appropriate notice period include: the character of employment; the employee’s length of service; the age of the employee; and the availability of other employment.
+Unless the parties have expressly agreed otherwise, there is a legal presumption that an employee will also be entitled to reasonable notice period under common law, which is intended to approximate the length of time it would likely take an employee to obtain similar employment.
 The range of the notice period that may be awarded by a court generally may range from two or three months up to twenty-four months.
 In exceptional cases, a notice period exceeding twenty-four months may be awarded.